Patrick Cody, DO, MPH, FACOEP

 Jake Cleveland, M.HCA

 Jake Cleveland is from Shawnee, Oklahoma.
 He attended Oklahoma Baptist University, where he studied Pastoral Ministry.
 He continued his education at Oklahoma State University, where he earned his Master’s in Healthcare Administration.
-Jake has special interest in the influence of race in healthcare, and revenue integrity in large healthcare systems.
 When he isn’t at the hospital, Jake enjoys spending time with his family and dogs, and woodworking.